saturncloud/examples/examples/examples-cpu/nyc-taxi/README.md

 <img src="img/pipeline.png" width="800">

-All code for the full workflow is [available for you to clone and run in Saturn](https://github.com/saturncloud/saturn-cloud-examples/tree/main/taxi_demo).
+All code for the full demo is [available here](https://github.com/saturncloud/saturn-cloud-examples/tree/main/taxi_demo).
+You can follow the instructions there to create a new project and run the full examples.
+The example you are currently in is a reduced version to quickly (and cost-effectively) highlight key features of Saturn Cloud.

 The notebooks in _this_ example cover: